27 Dec Keep your Logo Design Simple and Easy to Remember at a Glance

 Simplicity is vital.
 Complicated logo designs may not fully or easily engage your target audience.
 Think about some of the most famous or successful brands.
 Most likely, companies like McDonald’s, Apple, Target, Volkswagen, etc. come to your mind.
 What’s common to all of them?
 Their logos are not just simple but easily recognized.
 And it’s not just the simplicity that makes their logo design memorable but also the relevance to what the respective companies represent.

 The best-designed logos are not just unique, but simple, memorable, and appropriate for the target market and industry being served.
+If you’re interested to create your own logo, Looka has a beginner’s guide to designing logos, broken down into 5 steps that are easy to follow and understand.
 Having noted that, how can you keep your logo design simple and easy to remember?

 Must be Recognizable and Memorable